Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Experiments and results

-In this section, aiming to examine and demonstrate the superior performance of CoNCPD-APG and lraCoNCPD-APG algorithms on coupled NCPD problem, we design and perform three experiments on synthetic data, face image data and real-world electroencephalography (EEG) data.
-We adopt alternating least squares (ALS, \cite{cichocki2009nonnegative}) algorithm to implement the low-rank approximation, which has proven to be a reasonable solver for unconstrained CPD problems \cite{zhang2016fast}.
-The optimization strategies including fast hierarchical alternating least squares (fHALS, \cite{wang2019fast,zdunek2019linked,cichocki2009fast}), multiplicative updating (MU, \cite{lee1999learning,lee2009group}) and ALS are used as the competitors to the proposed algorithms.
-Additionally, we also introduce the low-rank approximation to fHALS-based algorithm.
+In this section, we design and perform three experiments on synthetic data, face image data and two kinds of real-world electroencephalography (EEG) data, aiming to examine and demonstrate the superior performance of CoNCPD-APG and lraCoNCPD-APG algorithms on the coupled NCPD problem.

+\textbf{Experiment settings:} We use alternating least squares (ALS, \cite{cichocki2009nonnegative}) algorithm to implement the low-rank approximation, which has proven to be a reasonable solver for unconstrained CPD problems \cite{zhang2016fast}.
+The optimization strategies including fast hierarchical alternating least squares (fHALS, \cite{wang2019fast,zdunek2019linked,cichocki2009fast}), multiplicative updating (MU, \cite{lee1999learning,lee2009group}), alternating direction method of multipliers (ADMM, \cite{boyd2011distributed,wang2021shared}) and ALS are used as the competitors to the proposed algorithms.
+For performance comparison, (1) we adopt model fit to evaluate the reconstructed error between original and recovered tensors via $\textrm{Fit}\triangleq \frac{1}{S}\sum_{s}\left[1-\|\bm{\mathcal{M}}^{(s)}-\bm{\mathcal{\hat{M}}}^{(s)} \|_{F}/ \| \bm{\mathcal{M}}^{(s)} \|_{F}\right]$; (2) we record the running time to access the utility of the low-rank approximation; (3) we adopt the performance index (PI) to measure the accuracy of recovered factor matrices via